Research Output per year

 Prof Nowak has been active in pre-clinical research in mesothelioma.
 Her laboratory work in mesothelioma includes a PhD thesis on combination chemo-immunotherapy in a murine model; this work was awarded at local, national, and international level, winning the International Mesothelioma Interest Group New Investigator Award in 2002.
 She returned to UWA in 2005 to pursue laboratory work and clinical translational work in mesothelioma after a postdoctoral fellowship working in clinical trials research.
 She has given numerous oral presentations and published abstracts of her work at national and international meetings.

-Her clinical research on unidimensional measurement of response in mesothelioma culminated in the development of the Modified RECIST Criteria for tumour response which have been widely accepted for use in clinical trials in this disease.
-She has been an invited speaker internationally on tumour measurement and clinical trials in mesothelioma.
+Her clinical research on unidimensional measurement of response in mesothelioma culminated in the development of the Modified RECIST Criteria for tumour response which have been widely accepted for use in clinical trials in this disease and updated in 2018.
+She is a regular invited speaker internationally on tumour measurement and clinical trials in mesothelioma.
 She also performed the first published validation of the use of a quality of life tool in clinical trials in mesothelioma.
-More recently, she has continued to investigate the role of PET scanning in prognostication and monitoring of treatment response in mesothelioma, and has been principal investigator of a number of local and national clinical trials in mesothelioma, most recently in chemo-immunotherapy.
+More recently, she has continued to investigate the role of PET scanning in prognostication and monitoring of treatment response in mesothelioma, and has been principal investigator of a number of local and national clinical trials in mesothelioma, particularly chemo-immunotherapy.

 Her other research and clinical focus is neuro-oncology.
 She has a longstanding research interest in brain tumour psycho-oncology and clinical trials.
 She has been a member of the COGNO scientific advisory committee since the inception of this co-operative clinical trials group, and has been Chair of COGNO since 2017.
 She is also active in brain tumour biobanking and collaborates with translational scientists in this field.